Updated November 2022

-Of course, no visit would be complete without sampling at least some of the local specialties, either in one of the hundreds of Vietnamese restaurants or from a food stall.
-Almost around every corner you will see small eateries offering Banh Mi, Cao Lau, Pho and Banh Xeo, and while these will differ in quality, the price is always favorable compared to Western food options.
-Aside from enjoying the friendly hospitality in family run Hoi An restaurants, you can take a stroll down Thai Phien Street to sample all sorts of local delights from early morning until late at night.
+Of course, no visit would be complete without sampling at least some of the local specialties, either in one of the hundreds of Vietnamese Restaurants or from a food stall.
+Almost around every corner you will see small eateries offering Banh Mi, Cao Lau, Pho, Chicken Rice and Banh Xeo, and while these will differ in quality, the price is always favorable compared to Western food options.
+Aside from enjoying the friendly hospitality in family-run Hoi An restaurants, you can take a stroll down Thai Phien Street to sample all sorts of local delights from early morning until late at night.
 This gives an interesting insight into dishes and drinks that you may not otherwise sample from a restaurant menu.

 Fortunately, Vietnam is a place where vegetarians can easily find decent meals at any time of the day.
 Hoi An restaurants dedicated to vegetarian or vegan food are scattered from An Bang Beach to Old Town and they attract plenty of omnivires as well because the quality is high and the prices can’t be beat.
 You are not only limited to Vietnamese cuisine, but are spoiled with several Western and International restaurants that draw in health-conscious tourists and expats on different budgets.